-The Jim Leech Mastercard Foundation Fellowship on Entrepreneurship gives African students and recent graduates the opportunity to access resources, financial support and a network of mentors to bring entrepreneurial ideas to life.
-This 9-month program helps fellows develop entrepreneurial skills and encourages them to develop the drive to make a social or financial impact.Apply Now
+The Jim Leech Mastercard Foundation Fellowship on Entrepreneurship gives African students and recent graduates the opportunity to access training, resources, financial support and a network of mentors to develop their entrepreneurial skills and start building their own venture.
+The 8-month program develops the exceptional entrepreneurial skillset and mindset of leaders to drive social and financial impact.

 - Business bootcamp delivered by Queen’s University faculty and industry leaders who bring decades of combined entrepreneurship and C-Suite experience